What is Bipolar Disorder? Everything You Need to Know

 - Significant changes in weight when you are not trying to gain or lose weight

 Along with periods of depression where their mood is very “down,” people with bipolar disorder also experience times when their mood is very “up.”
 These times when people are feeling too “up” are called mania or hypomania.
 Hypomania involves symptoms that are similar to mania but are less severe.
 Mania can cause problems with work, school, finances, substance abuse, or personal relationships.
-It can even progress into psychosis, where people are disconnected from what’s really going on around them and are often unaware of their own action.
+It can even progress into psychosis, where people are disconnected from what’s really going on around them and are often unaware of their own actions.
 Psychosis is an emergency that requires immediate medical attention.
 A manic or hypomanic episode may include symptoms like:

 - A more inflated sense of self-esteem than usual